 Many students are actively engaged in service work either through the Public Service Center or on their own.
 Groups such as the Intrafraternity Council and Alpha Phi Omega, the national service fraternity, Share a Vital Earth, and the Educational Studies Program sponsor active social service programs.
 For example, the Educational Studies Program provides opportunities for MIT students to work with area high school students.

 MIT also has a number of cultural and identity groups.
 Over 30 international student groups sponsor a rich array of programs, including discussion groups and social events.
 The International Students' Association sponsors a newsletter, assemblies, and other events.
 MIT has an active organization of Gays, Lesbians, Bisexuals and Friends at MIT (GAMIT), which organizes weekly awareness programs and discussion groups and sponsors social events throughout the year.
-The Technology Community Women (TCW) is composed of spouses of MIT students, undergraduate as well as graduate, and sponsors monthly programs as a social and service organization.
+MIT spouses&partners is a social and professional network for the spouses and partners of MIT students, postdocs, staff, and faculty who have relocated to the Boston area.
+They organize activities that help spouses and partners make friends, learn English, share experiences and passions, and get information about living and parenting in Boston.
 Other interest groups focus on bridge, chess, ham radio, and strategic games.

 For more information, contact the Association of Student Activities, Room W20-401, see the ASA website at http://web.mit.edu/asa/www/, or contact the Student Activities Office, Room W20-549, 617-253-6777, or visit http://studentlife.mit.edu/sao/.